 Upstream areas are characterized by steep V-shaped valleys, waterfalls, and fast flowing water among boulders and rocks.
 In the middle part, the river winds its way slowly through the flatter land, and continues to widen its channel by meandering and depositing material that is too heavy to carry in the water.
 As it makes its way out to the sea, it flows even more slowly and starts to deposit even more material in and around its own channel.
 At its mouth, where the river meets the sea, there is a sudden drop in velocity, and all the material that was being carried in the water column is deposited right there.
-This is how a delta is formed.
 As the material builds up from continuous deposition, the mouth of the river gets blocked and the river has to find new outlets into the sea by carving new streams wherever it can.
+This is the formation process of a delta and is characteristic of all river mouth areas.